hienhayho/shub_test/README.md

-### SHUB Standardized Test
+### SHUB Competency Test

-All 4 tasks from SHUB Standardized Test
+All 4 tasks from SHUB Competency Test